R. Kelly sentenced to 30 years in sex trafficking case

 The Associated Press does not name people who say they have been sexually assaulted or abused, unless they come forward publicly.
 The women who spoke at Kelly’s sentencing were identified only by first names or pseudonyms.

 Kelly has been jailed without bail since in 2019.
-He’s still facing child pornography and obstruction of justice charges in Chicago, where a trial is scheduled to begin Aug.
+He still faces child pornography and obstruction-of-justice charges in Chicago, where a trial is scheduled to begin Aug.
 15.

+Associated Press journalists Jennifer Peltz and Ted Shaffrey contributed to this report.